Physic Tutorials

 In other to convert degree Celsius to Fahrenheit, you will have to make use of an equation.
 The equation can also be used vice-versa.

-There are three types of scale for measuring temperature; and they are
+There are three types of scales for measuring temperature, and they are

 • The Celsius scale